Two-day pain rehabilitation program

 - Daily exercise

-- Coping with the emotional aspects of chronic pain
+- How to cope with the emotional aspects of chronic pain

-Strategies and goals for improved quality of life and improved daily functioning include:
+Strategies and goals for people to have an improved quality of life and improved daily functioning include:

 - Learn stress management and relaxation techniques